Data protection and privacy statement according to Article 13 GDPR

 You are neither legally nor contractually obliged to send us your applicant data.
 However, we need your applicant data for a possible contract.
 If you do not send us applicant data, this means that we cannot consider you in the application process.

 If the processing purpose for your personal data no longer applies, your personal data processed by us will be deleted in accordance with section 5 of this data protection declaration.
-The processing purpose does not apply at different times, depending on whether we accept or reject your application.

 a) Session cookies